ExtensionEngine/upload-jet/packages/vue/apiProposal.md

 ### Usage Example:

 In your Vue Component (ex.
-ParentComponent):
+ParentComponent) using Options API in Vue:

 ```javascript
 <script>